sarvarunajvm/ideal-goggles/tests/README.md

-# Integration Tests for Photo Search Application
+# Integration Tests for Ideal Goggles

-Comprehensive Playwright-based integration tests for the Photo Search and Navigation System.
+Comprehensive Playwright-based integration tests for the Ideal Goggles application.

 ## 📋 Prerequisites